AyanSinhaMahapatra/AyanSinhaMahapatra.github.io/README.md

 # AyanSinhaMahapatra.github.io

-This is my Personal Website.
+This is my Personal Website/Resume.
 I will gradually update my portfolio and write blogs about AI/Neuroscience here.
 There will also be personal blogs/opinion pieces and everything else.